Updated on: 9/24/2020

 - Obtaining a search warrant and having blood drawn at a nearby hospital for a toxicology test.

 Defendants are sometimes required to pay restitution as part of the criminal element of their case.
-Those fines, however, are rarely large enough to cover an injured person’s medical bills, or in the case above, the damages in a wrongful death.
+Those fines, however, are rarely large enough to cover an injured person’s medical bills, or in the case above, the damages in a wrongful death accident.

-A personal injury lawyer can communicate with at-fault driver’s insurance company to help the victim get the compensation they deserve.
+A personal injury lawyer can communicate with the at-fault driver’s insurance company to help the victim get the compensation they deserve.

 If you or a loved one has suffered harm after an accident with a drunk driver, you can get in touch with the legal team at Davis Law Group, P.S., any time by using our convenient chat feature, visiting our contact form on this page, or calling (206) 727-4000.

 Initial consultations with Davis Law Group are always free, and you don’t have to pay up-front to hire one of our experienced personal injury lawyers.
 We always work on a contingency fee basis and there are no-up front costs should you decide to hire our firm.